maverickg59/macos-text-to-speech/README.md

 ```

 3. Choose your preferred way to run:
-   - **As a macOS app**: The setup script will offer to install Superwhisper to your Applications folder
+   - **As a macOS app**: The setup script will offer to install Ottotone to your Applications folder
    - **From terminal**: Run `./run.sh`

 That's it!
 Press Cmd+Control+R to start recording, speak your text, and wait for silence or press Cmd+Control+R again to stop.
 The transcribed text will be automatically copied to your clipboard.